 Regarding local effects, only mixing and loading phases and trigger spray application were considered relevant in the assessment.
-Risks are acceptable for mixing and loading phase while using goggles and appropriate risk mitigation measures.
-For the trigger spray application the risk assessment could not be finalised due to a lack of appropriate data Thus the risk is considered unacceptable at this stage.
+Risks are acceptable for mixing and loading phase while using goggles and appropriated risk mitigation measures.
+Risk cannot be assessed due to a lack of appropriate data for trigger spray application and thus risk is considered unacceptable at this stage.